airbus-seclab/GEA1_break/README.md

 In [Cryptanalysis of the GPRS Encryption Algorithms GEA-1 and GEA-2](https://eprint.iacr.org/2021/819.pdf), the authors recover each secret key using 65 bits of keystream.
-According to our practical observations though, 64 bits of keystream is enough.
-As a result it is convenient to store the keystream as an `uint64_t` with a maximum size of 64 bits (by definition).
+According to our practical observations though, 64 bits of keystream are enough.
+As a result, it is convenient to store the keystream as an `uint64_t` with a maximum size of 64 bits (by definition).
 This is comfortable for a number of reasons including saving memory and speeding up computations.